-Respect for employees’ human rights is integral to our recruitment, management and diversity and inclusion processes.
-Our code of conduct requires employees to report any human rights abuses in our operations or those of our business partners.
+Respect for our employees’ human rights is integral to our recruitment, management and diversity and inclusion processes.
+Our code of conduct requires employees to report any suspected human rights abuses in our operations or those of our business partners.

 We expect contractors and their employees to act in accordance with our code of conduct, human rights policy and our expectations of suppliers.
-Our standard procurement contracts include requirements for suppliers to respect internationally recognized human rights, with a specific ban on the use of forced, trafficked or child labour.
+Our standard procurement contracts include a requirement for suppliers to respect internationally recognized human rights, with a specific ban on the use of forced, trafficked or child labour.

 The assessments focus on key warning signs, such as passport retention, recruitment or other fees, wage deductions, employment contracts, working hours, shift patterns and living conditions.